wp-plugins/thinktwit/readme.txt

 == Changelog ==

+= 1.1.8 =
+- (28 May 2011) Added ability to include the Twitter poster's avatar

 = 1.1.7 =
 - (14 May 2011) Fixed cache not saving with the widgetid (meaning all instances will share the same cache), allows cache size to grow